kjhall01/kjhall01.github.io/_posts/2020-12-01-cartopy-note.md

 Since I'm using `cartopy` on supercomputers, I usually do not have root access for installation.
 I need to make sure everything I do is within my user space.

+> To prepare an environment in user space, this approach might no longer work.
+Please see my more recent post on this matter [here](https://weiming-hu.github.io/user-NPL-jupyter/).

 ```shell
 module load python